ibm-cloud-docs/BlockStorage/mounting_debian10.md

    ```
    {: pre}

    This command reports the paths.
-If it is configured correctly, then for each volume there is a single group, with a number of paths equal to the number of iSCSI sessions.
+If it is configured correctly, then each volume has a single group, with a number of paths equal to the number of iSCSI sessions.
 It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to ensure no disruption of service.

    ```text
    $ sudo multipath -ll